wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * Inputs pin status and triggers are handled by high speed interrupt handler and reading of GPIO input registers
 * ESP32 Pulse Counter peripheral is unused allowing for Servo Encoder feedback connection in future.
 Motor position reporting back to LinuxCNC PID controller should be straight forward
 * Multiple board support with native RMII ethernet modules or use W5500 SPI Ethernet module.
 Example boards with RMII PHYs (Native Ethernet): WT32-ETH01, Olimex ESP32-EVB, ESP32-Gateway, ESP32-POE
-* Future scope - ESP32-S2/S3 4 Axis USB based networking (USB RNDIS/ECM Ethernet) so no more Ethernet adapters or PHYs.
+* Future scope - ESP32-S2/S3 (4 or 8) Axis USB based networking (USB RNDIS/ECM Ethernet) so no more Ethernet adapters or PHYs.
 A single $5 ESP32-S2 or S3 module with USB-C will handle all LinuxCNC real-time comms and high-speed and accurate motor driving (yes, it is possible!)
 * I2S Output on MKS-DLC32 3 (or 4) axis CNC board.
 Direction and Enable pins are provided by I2S.
 Step Pins are connected to the EXP1 header which can be wired to each axis 4 pin header if theres a need to use the PCB stepper driver modules.
 W5500 SPI Ethernet is connected to EXP2 and two I2C pins on header.
-Documentation updates coming soon
+See Config.h for the default 4 axis pin configuration or here

 ### Major Refactor - Feb 2024
 * Breaking change - modified UDP server and client port on Controller to 58000.
 Requires recompile of HAL component detailed below